Gormador/CanadianLoggerjack/README.md

 # CanadianLoggerjack
 A logging system for Java applications.
-# CanadianLoggerjack
-A logging system for Java applications.

 # How to install
 Please feel free to clone this repository.
 This is an eclipse project, so you can add it to your favorite workspace.